opticfluorine/sovereign/docs/manual/creators/config/index.md

  - **MoveExpirationTicks**: Number of ticks after which movement is stopepd if no further request is received.
  - **UpdateIntervalTicks**: Number of ticks between sending subsequent movement updates.

+### RadiantOptions
+ - **SearchRange**: Range in world units around a queried position within which `RadiantData` field contributions are considered when evaluating `Radiant.GetValue`.
+Larger values scan more world segments per query.

 ### PerformanceOptions
  - **SystemExecutorCount**: Number of threads to use for executing systems.
  - **YieldEventLoop**: Whether to periodically yield control of the event loop thread.
 Lowers CPU usage at the cost of increased event latency.